 Now, if you decide to go down the income-producing route, you’ll need to work harder and smarter than you might be currently.
 You’ll need to begin self-educating as much as possible.
 That means reading books, blogs, and listening to podcasts related to your field with regularity.
 It means meeting with star performers and building out your network, regardless of whether you are an introvert or an extrovert.
 It means planning out, setting, and reviewing written goals, and tracking your progress painstakingly.

 While none of this will ensure success, it will definitely increase your odds over time, and that’s all this income game is—repeated intelligent action that is intelligently taken so as increase the odds of a positive outcome as much as possible.

-If you can live on less than $25,000 per year (a TON of money if you don’t pay for your housing or commute), house-hack, and are able to become even modestly successful ($80,000+ per year) with performance based work, you will have a good shot at accumulating over $100,000 in liquidity in less than three years.
+If you can live on less than $25,000 per year (a TON of money if you don’t pay for your housing or commute), house-hack, and are able to become even modestly successful ($80,000+ per year) with performance-based work, you will have a good shot at accumulating over $100,000 in investable assets in less than three years.
 No, it isn’t guaranteed, but it’s an effective approach that will give you a great shot at making a dent in your goal toward early financial freedom.

 And, once you have that first $100,000, opportunities begin to multiply in front of you exponentially.
 Investments, jobs, business opportunities, partnerships, and more will all begin to materialize before you as you continue to save, work hard, live intentionally, network, and self-educate.

 If you want to learn how to go from a standing start with little to no assets to several hundred thousand dollars in net worth and several thousand dollars per month in passive income, check out my book, Set for Life.
 This is a straight up guide that includes both a thorough financial philosophy and concrete, actionable steps for median, full-time employees looking to rapidly move toward early financial freedom!